-A woman models a floral-patterned beach jacket with matching bikini in 1965.
+A woman models a floral-patterned beach jacket with a matching bikini in 1965.

-Frankie Avalon and Annette Funicello starred in “Beach Party” in 1963.
-Funicello brought the two-piece bikini into the mainstream.
+Frankie Avalon and Annette Funicello star in “Beach Party” in 1963.
+Funicello helped bring the two-piece swimsuit into the mainstream.

-Several models sport bikinis on a Pensacola, Florida beach in 1969.
+Several models sport swimsuits on a Pensacola, Florida, beach in 1969.